oracle/docker-images/OracleDatabase/SingleInstance/README.md

 ### Running Oracle True Cache in a container (Supported from version 23.4.0 onwards)

 Oracle True Cache is an in-memory, consistent, and automatically managed cache for Oracle Database.
+For more information about Oracle True Cache please see the [Oracle True Cache Online Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/23/odbtc/overview-oracle-true-cache.html).

-#### Setting Up Network for Communication Between Primary Database and True Cache Container
+#### Setting Up the Network for Communication Between the Primary Database and the True Cache Container

 * Oracle Database Free True Cache container (True Cache container) and the Oracle Database Free Primary Database container (Primary Database container) must be on the same podman network to communicate with each other.\
 Set up a podman network for inter-container communication using the following command which creates a bridge connection enabling communication between containers on the same host.